kacperwalter/kacperwalter/README.md

 # Hi there 👋
-I am Kacper, frontend web developer with experience in long-term product projects and as a developer in marketing teams.
-In love with beautiful UI's & low-level web development with attention to detail and semantics.
+I am Kacper, frontend web developer with background in long-term product projects and as a developer in marketing teams, also have experience in delivering smaller websites.
+Focused on creating awesome UI's and mixing it with well written business logic.
 Driven by a can-do approach and long-term perspective instead of quick fixes.

 ## 🤓 Skills
 **Software engineering:** web development, JS ES6+, React, Next.js, API, DOM manipulations, semantic HTML, SCSS, BEM, cross-browser, RWD, layouts, building design system, SEO, DRY, Hubspot, HubL, Jinja, PageSpeed optimization